 In parallel talk, the teacher links words directly to children’s current actions or experiences.
 For example, “You are holding the zipper and zipping your jacket all the way up to your chin.”
 Educators using parallel talk become a sportscaster, narrating a play-by-play account of what the child is seeing, feeling, or doing, making words personalized and meaningful.

 Parallel talk is NOT simply using a “you” statement, such as, “You did a good job painting your picture.”
 Why?
 Because this comment refers to something that happened in the past and does not promote the more powerful connection between a child’s real-time experiences and the language that describes these moments in rich, memorable detail.

 How can self- and parallel talk be incorporated into your daily schedule?

 Take the first step by selecting one part of your daily routine when you can begin to narrate what you and your children are doing during an activity.
 Try modeling their behavior while describing your actions and pausing for their response, whether it be verbal or non-verbal, and then continuing on with this cycle of communication.

 Build relationships!
 Engage shy, quiet, or non-verbal children by joining them in play and describing both of your actions in a conversational way, focusing on the child’s interests, without adding the stress of asking questions or expecting verbal responses.
 The child will be exposed to personalized language in a relaxed setting and your relationship will be strengthened by sharing an enjoyable activity together.

-Teachers should use these strategies in a back-and-forth, conversational way, being careful not to bombard children with details.
-While maintaining the flow of communication, teachers should frequently pause so that children may join in, either verbally or non-verbally.
+Educators should use these strategies in a back-and-forth, conversational way, being careful not to bombard children with details.
+While maintaining the flow of communication, frequently pause so that children may join in, either verbally or non-verbally.